London Gun Company manufactures its F. Beesley shotguns – the Fenice and the Eleganza, at its partner facility in the famous Brescia region of Italy.

-You can see the guns in our Kings Road gun room.
-They will be available for demonstrations from 1st August 2018 , please contact us if you would like to have a test shoot.
+You can see the guns in our Kings Road gunroom.
+They are available for demonstrations from, please contact us, at firstname.lastname@example.org, if you would like to have a test shoot.

 Frederick Beesley, the youngest of Oxfordshire farmer Samuel Beesley’s three sons, was born to his second wife Elizabeth, the couple also had two daughters

 At the age of 15, Frederick began a seven-year apprenticeship with London gunmaker William Moore & Grey

 Aged 22, Frederick marries Clarissa Cheese, the daughter of a mushroom farmer, and now qualified, begins work as a stocker for the most prestigious gunmakers of the time James Purdey reflecting the quality of his craftsmanship and his engineering talents